[ESPN] 2025年NBA模拟选秀:基于交易和最新情报的选秀预测

 Standing reach: 9-1½ | Wingspan: 7-0½

-Queen continues to receive mixed feedback on the workout circuit, with questions still hovering over his conditioning, shooting mechanics and competitive on-off switch, although some teams say he has been very impressive in 3-on-3 competitive action.
+Queen continues to receive mixed feedback on the workout circuit, with questions still hovering over his conditioning, shooting mechanics and competitive on-off switch, although some teams say he has been very impressive in 3-on-3 competition.
 Although he is regarded as the most skilled big in the class offensively, he doesn’t appear to be maximizing some of the factors within his control and, as a result, hasn’t gathered much upward momentum during the predraft process.

 The Thunder, pivoting to this draft fresh off winning the title Sunday night, are a team without any glaring roster needs but have been primarily linked by rival teams to big men, including Beringer and Sorber.
 Isaiah Hartenstein is under team control through 2026-27 (Oklahoma City holds a club option on the final year), and the idea of finding and developing a less expensive replacement holds weight, particularly with Jalen Williams and Chet Holmgren both eligible to sign what figure to be hefty rookie extensions this summer.

-Queen would simply be a bet on talent if he fell here, with the Thunder’s elite defense providing ample cover for him and Oklahoma City better positioned to weather risk than most.
+Queen would simply be a bet on talent if he fell here, with the Thunder’s elite defense providing ample cover for him and Oklahoma City better positioned to weather risk than most. – Woo

 16. Memphis Grizzlies (via Orlando)